georgeyjm/media-depot/README.md

-# Media Crawler
+# Media Depot

-A Flask-based web application for crawling and downloading media content from various platforms.
+A web application for crawling, downloading, storing, and managing media content from various social media platforms.